GaneshKotaSLU/Azure-ML---US-Wage-Regression-Analysis/README.md

 The entire study is done in the cloud environment utilizing the "Azure ML studio" and the models are deploiyment in the cloud environment itself.

+This project was inspired by recent concerns and changes pertaining to employment in the United States along with its impact in business intelligence.

 ## Data Assets